cisagov/.github/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: 💡 Idea
-about: Describe an idea, improvement, todo, feature, issue, story, or task
+about: Describe an idea, todo, feature, task, improvement, issue, or story
 ---

 # 💡 Summary